Transferring from PCCC to a Private College or University

 Articulation (Transfer) Agreements

 Passaic County Community College has signed articulation (transfer) agreements with a number of colleges and universities.
 These agreements frequently ease the transition from the associate to the baccalaureate level.
-Students should consult with their faculty advisors or counselors for other agreements.
+Agreements in effect when this catalog was being prepared are listed in the chart on pg.
+53. Students should consult with their faculty advisors or counselors for other agreements.